diojin/mockingjay/docs/Digest of Addison.Wesley.Java.Concurrency.in.Practice.May.2006.md

 Ncpu = Runtime.getRuntime().availableProcessors();

 ### 8.3 Configuring ThreadPoolExecutor
 The core pool size, maximum pool size, and keep-alive time govern thread creation and teardown.
 The core size is the target size; the implementation attempts to maintain the pool at this size even when there are no tasks to execute,[2] and `will not create more threads than this unless the work queue is full`.[3]The maximum pool size is the upper bound on how many pool threads can be active at once.
 A thread that has been idle for longer than the keep-alive time becomes a candidate for reaping and can be terminated if the current pool size exceeds the core size.

 [2] When a ThreadPoolExecutor is initially created, the core threads are not started immediately but instead as tasks are submitted, unless you call prestartAllCoreThreads.

 [3] Developers are sometimes tempted to set the core size to zero so that the worker threads will eventually be torn down and therefore won't prevent the JVM from exiting, but this can cause some strange-seeming behavior in thread pools that don't use a SynchronousQueue for their work queue (as newCachedThreadPool does).
 If the pool is already at the core size, ThreadPoolExecutor creates a new thread only if the work queue is full. `So tasks submitted to a thread pool with a work queue that has any capacity and a core size of zero will not execute until the queue fills up`, which is usually not what is desired.
 In Java 6, **allowCoreThreadTimeOut** allows you to request that all pool threads be able to time out; `enable this feature with a core size of zero if you want a bounded thread pool with a bounded work queue but still have all the threads torn down when there is no work to do.`

+In order to put an element on a SynchronousQueue, another thread must already be waiting to accept the handoff.
+If no thread is waiting but the current pool size is less than the maximum, ThreadPoolExecutor creates a new thread; otherwise the task is rejected according to the saturation policy.
+Using a direct handoff is more efficient because the task can be handed right to the thread that will execute it, rather than first placing it on a queue and then having the worker thread fetch it from the queue. `SynchronousQueue is a practical choice only if the pool is unbounded or if rejecting excess tasks is acceptable`.
+The newCachedThreadPool factory uses a SynchronousQueue.

 configuration         |core pool size|max pool size|timeout|work queue|satuation policy
 ----------------------|--------------|-------------|-------|------------------------|----------------